Chapter 9: Analysis Of Survey Data

 Total N=43 N=135

-You will see in Table 9.4 that a couple of the financial security response categories have been collapsed from five to three (see Table 9.2).
+You will see that a couple of the financial security response categories have been collapsed from five in Table 9.2 to three in Table 9.4.
 Researchers sometimes collapse response categories on items such as this in order to make it easier to read results in a table.
 You will also see that the variable “gender” was placed in columns and “financial security” is displayed in rows.
 Typically, values that are contingent on other values are placed in rows (a.k.a. dependent variables), while independent variables are placed in columns.
 This makes it pretty simple to compare independent variable across categories.
 Reading across the top row of our table, we can see that around 44% of men in the sample reported that they are not financially secure while almost 52% of women reported the same.
 In other words, more women than men reported that they are not financially secure.
 You will also see in the table that the total number of respondents for each category of the independent variable is in the table’s bottom row.
 This is also standard practice in a bivariate table, as is including a table heading describing what is presented in the table.

 Researchers interested in simultaneously analyzing relationships among more than two variables conduct multivariate analysis.
 If we hypothesized that financial security declines for women as they age but increases for men as they age, we might consider adding age to the preceding analysis.
 To do so would require multivariate, rather than bivariate, analysis.
 We will not go into detail here about how to conduct multivariate analysis of quantitative survey items, but we will return to multivariate analysis in Chapter 16 “Reading and Understanding Social Research”.
 In Chapter 16 we will discuss strategies for reading and understanding tables that present multivariate statistics.